 - You want the tool to learn your rates, not just store templates

-- You're a solo operator or small team
+- You're a solo planner or a small team that wants one shared workspace, not scattered logins

 You Can Use Both

 This isn't an either/or decision.
-You can keep HoneyBook for CRM and client communication, and use QuotePilot for the actual quoting and payment collection.
-They work side by side — different tools for different jobs.
+You can keep HoneyBook for CRM and client communication, and use QuotePilot for inquiry capture, quote drafting, contracts, and deposit collection.
+Many planners install QuotePilot's inquiry bot on their site while keeping their HoneyBook workflow underneath.
+Different tools for different parts of your funnel.

 Try It

-QuotePilot has a free starter tier.
+QuotePilot has a 14-day free trial.
 No credit card required.
-Set up your rates, describe a job, and see what a drafted quote looks like.
-If it's better than your current HoneyBook quoting workflow, you'll know in five minutes.
+Set up your rates, install the inquiry bot on your site, draft a quote from a sample inquiry, and see how the workflow feels.
+If it's better than your current HoneyBook setup, you'll know in fifteen minutes.